KadeMorton/Xenshana/README.md

 On Xenshana, the centre of power shifted to Southern Africa as trade enriched the Rozwi Empire, largely untouched by the Mfecane from 1814 to 1840 that engulfed the Southern Africa of Earth.
 The various southern African tribes of Xenshana were never driven north by colonial settlement.

 In a reversal of Earth’s history, African nations, which were more developed than their European counterparts, took white slaves and colonised large sections of Europe, Asia and the Americas.
 As wealth and political power settled in the Rozwi Empire, their militarism fell away as the affluent class spread the ideology of Ubuntuism.
 The Rozwi Empire transitioned to an experimental form of governance called the Unhu Collective and started to reach out to all the nations of the world, popularising Ubuntuism.
 Slavery was outlawed and all former colonies of the Rozwi Empire were given self-rule.
 Ubuntuism became known by many different terms across the world but the fundamental principals were adopted in many different corners of the globe, becoming the dominant school of thought on Xenshana.
 The centre of world power now rests between the continents of Africa and Asia, being seen as the old and the new world, respectively.

-The global powers came to blows in what is known as the High War
+Africa has strong trade relations with most of the world as due to colonial history, which turned into cultural connections and similar political structures to the Unhu Collective being established in the colonies as they transitioned to self governance.
+The African Concurrence, the body that represents all African nations had a single world war with the Zhong Guo Dynasty, the dominant power in Asian that either co-opted other Asian countries of allowed them to freely associate with the Dynasty as allies for mutual self defense.
+The conflict known as the High War, taking place between 1921 and 1926.
+War on a large scale has not been seen since on Xenshana.

 #### Ubuntuism
 The formalised ideology and economic system that grew from the Bantu philosophical concept of Hunu or Ubuntu is called Ubuntuism.
 The basic premise of the ideology is that an individual exist in the context of others, or it can be stated as I am because we are.
 From this premise of humanity existing in the context of others, of the group serving as something greater than the whole, springs many ideas on how the group should be treated, supported, and how the group best works.
 Ubuntuism draws on strands of socialist, communist, syndicalism and anarchist thought, and is a critique of capitalism.